orlandocarnate/Speak-n-Spell-Game/README.md

 * If the letter is in the array, we will unhide it.
 * If incorrect, decrement the number of guesses.
 * If the number of guesses reaches 0, alert the player that they have lost and restart the game.

+## Game Object
+I will move the functions into an Object file.
+Any values or functions will be called using dot notation.

+Create Game Object